 30 years 1,200

-There are 13 employees that would be impacted by this change, 10 of whom would be affected for FY2024.
+There are 13 employees that would be affected by this change, 10 of whom would be affected for FY2024.

 Ms. Olsen further noted that if she had been hired as the Director of Assessing rather than the Town Accountant, both of which are classified as being on the same grade, she would have received over $11,500 in longevity payments through FY2023.